 - Built out of rugged materials to perform well for the span of the system's life (20+ years)

 - Well-insulated, with 2-3 inches of foam insulation to ensure minimal heat loss overnight from solar heated-water

-- Properly sized for your household's needs; it should neither be too small, so that it stressed to keep up with demand, or too large, so that solar is never effective at provided a significant fraction of the home's domestic hot water needs
+- Properly sized for your household's needs; it should neither be too small (so that it has difficulty keeping up with demand), or too large (so that solar is never effective at providing a significant fraction of the home's domestic hot water needs)

 For installations with an oil boiler as backup, we choose Stiebel Eltron tanks as they manufacture the best dual coil solar storage tank on the market.
 Stiebel's purpose-built tanks are super-insulated with 3 inches of urethane foam to store precious BTUs harvested from the sun and its two internal heat exchange coils allow for easy integration with almost any boiler-based heating system.
 This porcelain-lined steel tank comes with a built-in sacrificial anode rod with a wear indicator that is easy to view and replace if necessary.

 For systems requiring electric backup, we typically will install an 80 or 119 gallon Caleffi solar tank, comprised of 2" of non-CFC rigid foam insulation which offers R16 insulating value.